martheberget/timer/README.md

 ## Improvements

 - Fixed a bug where the border would restart every time the timer was paused.
 Border will now continue the animation from where it was paused.
-- Added styling, colors, gradient background image etc.
+- Added styling, colors, and gradient background image.